NeleWandel/TDS/docs/source/API.rst

 .. method:: Screenshot(filename=None, inksaver=None, palette=None, orientation=None, fullscreen=None)
 | Creates a hardcopy screenshot of everything that can currently be seen on the oscilloscopes screen.
 | The format is always BMP.
 Creation of a screenshot might take a few milliseconds, using a timer in between multiple screenshots is recommended.
 | All arguments are optional.
-Defining none of the arguments, takes a screenshot with either the default settings or the settings used prior in that session.
+Defining none of the arguments, results in the oscilloscope taking a screenshot with the last used settings.
 | If ``filename`` is only the file name and not the directory the file will be saved in the default hard copy directory (usually ``C:\TekScope\Images\yourimage``)
 | If ``filename`` is not specified the file will be saved in the default directory with the default name.
 |